gammons/ultralist/README.md

 * `ultralist` is this tool.
 * [ultralist.io](https://ultralist.io) is an enhancement service to the `ultralist` tool.
 It allows for synchronization between computers, a great web view of your todolists, and (eventual) phone apps.
 Ultralist.io is currently in a free public beta.

+## How is this different from todo.txt?

+[todo.txt](http://todotxt.org/) is great.
+But it didn't work well for my needs.

+Here's how ultralist compares specifically to todo.txt:
+1. **Due dates.** they are a core concept of ultralist but not todo.txt.
+1. **Synchronizing.** Syncing is built into the CLI using the [ultralist.io](https://ultralist.iod) service.
+1. **Active development.** the ultralist CLI is under active development, whereas todo.txt's CLI is not.

 ## Author

 Please send complaints, complements, rants, etc to [Grant Ammons][ga]